Richard and Raye Scott

 Every adoption organization has its own policies and procedures when it comes to fostering.

 Most likely, a foster-care coordinator will work with you to identify the type of pet you should foster (puppies, large or small dogs, cats, etc.).
-The coordinator will contact you when a suitable pet is in need of fostering.

 Many organizations require that a foster parent’s own pets are up-to-date on all vaccinations before the volunteer can foster.